krishpranav/VulnScanner/README.md

     <a href="https://krishpranav.github.io/">CLICK HERE TO GO THE MY WEBSITE</a>

-    NOTE: This tool is under development
+    NOTE: THIS TOOL IS UNDER DEVELOPMENT

     TOOL IS CREATED BY KRISNA PRANAV